Celebrate the season: 12 ideas for the 12 days of Christmas

 After months of planning and anticipation, Christmas appears to be over all too quickly.
 On December 26, retailers tell us we are in the after-Christmas season of returns, exchanges, and more sales.
 The church calendar however, tells us it is still Christmas.

-The twelve days we sing about in that crazy song, are a real season, sometimes called Christmastide or the days after Christmas.
+The twelve days we sing about in that crazy song, are a real season, sometimes called Christmastide or the days after Christmas leading to Epiphany on January 6.
 During this season, we continue to celebrate the birth of Jesus, the Word of God made flesh who made his home among us (John 1:14 CEB).

 To help celebrate the season, here are 12 creative, simple ideas that have nothing to do with partridges or lords-a-leaping.